-Making Tax Digital for Income Tax Self Assessment (MTD for ITSA) is set to be implemented in April 2026.
+Making Tax Digital for Income Tax (MTD for IT) is set to be implemented in April 2026.
 Here's what landlords need to know.

 Written by